 Breast really is best!
 Breast milk is a one-of-a-kind, all-natural substance with beneficial properties and complex components that babies–and scientists–can’t get enough of.
-We know the amount of information out there on breast milk and its benefits for moms and babies can be overwhelming.
+We know the amount of information out there on breastfeeding and its benefits for moms and babies can be overwhelming.
 That’s why we did the work for you and outlined everything you need to know about breast milk below.

 Your Breast Milk is More than Great Nutrition

-Your Milk Will Change
+The Milk Will Change

-Your Diet Affects Your Breast Milk
+Diet Affects Your Breast Milk

 Although breastfeeding is a natural process, your body works extremely hard to produce enough milk to keep your new child full.
 You need to consume around 400-500 additional calories and at least ten 8 ounce glasses of water each day to make up for what you’re working off when you are breastfeeding.
 It’s also important to take a multivitamin to make up for whatever nutrients you aren’t getting in your diet.
 Ask your doctor about the best breastfeeding vitamins or supplements for you!

 Remember that baby eats whatever mommy eats!
 Be sure to stick to a balanced diet full of protein, whole grains, fruits, vegetables, and healthy fats so your baby gets the most nutritious breast milk.
-The color and flavor of your breast milk may even change based on what you eat!
+The color and flavor of your milk may even change based on what you eat!

 Proper Breast Milk Storage is Essential